Live Output Data¶

 The output data is in the form of Predictions, Confidence Score, and Explanation Score.
 These are organized as Falkonry generated signals.
 Each type of the Falkonry generated signals has its own identity and an endpoint to get the data.

-can be used to retrieve the data for each of the Falkonry generated signalsusing an unique identity referred as Signal ID
+Signal Data API </apis/raw_points> can be used to retrieve the data for each of the Falkonry generated signalsusing an unique identity referred as Signal ID.
+To get the relevant ID use the following Live Context API.

 Query Parameters¶